top of page

 Raising Awareness for Our Local Wildlife

-Fauna Rescue played a key role throughout the festival — from an enlightening presentation at the Mother’s Day Morning Tea, info booths at the Markets to a collaborative art piece in the Exhibition.
+Fauna Rescue played a key role throughout the festival.
+They provided an enlightening presentation at the Mother’s Day Morning Tea, set up info booths at the Markets, and contributed to a collaborative art piece in the Exhibition.
 Their involvement helped spotlight the importance of protecting the Proserpine Rock Wallaby, making the event as educational as it was artistic.

 Kerry Aspland & "Sissy"